angelodian/angelodian.github.io/it/index.md

 [Scarica il mio CV](#) (aggiungi link in seguito)

 ## Pubblicazioni recenti
 - De Iacovo, V., Dian, A., & Hajek, J. (2025).
-La percezione della geminazione in italiano da parte di parlanti nativi in Italia e di parlanti di eredità e L2 in Australia. *Phonetica*, 82(5).
+The perception of gemination in Italian by first-language speakers in Italy and heritage and second-language speakers in Australia. *Phonetica*, 82(5).
 - Dian, A., Hajek, J., & Fletcher, J. (2024a).
-Pattern transregionali di sonorizzazione e geminazione delle occlusive: il caso dell’italiano romano e veneto. *Languages*, 9(12), 383.
+Cross-Regional Patterns of Obstruent Voicing and Gemination: The Case of Roman and Veneto Italian. *Languages*, 9(12), 383.
 [DOI link](https://doi.org/10.3390/languages9120383)
 - Dian, A., Hajek, J., & Fletcher, J. (2024b).
-Un’indagine acustica ed elettroglottografica (EGG) sulla preaspirazione e sulla qualità vocale nel contrasto italiano a quattro vie delle occlusive, attraverso varietà regionali. *Proceedings of the 19th Australasian International Conference on Speech Science and Technology (SST)*.
+An Acoustic and Electroglottographic (EGG) Investigation of Preaspiration and Voice Quality in the Italian Four-Way Stop Contrast across Regional Accents. *Proceedings of the 19th Australasian International Conference on Speech Science and Technology (SST)*.
 Melbourne, Australia.

 ## Ultime notizie
 - Ago 2025 — Ho accettato un lavoro come ricercatore associato presso l'Università di Oxford <a href="https://www.ling-phil.ox.ac.uk/">Facultà di Linguistics,  Filologia e Fonetica</a>, con inizio a novembre di quest’anno.